 Shampoo/ Body Wash

 The brushes usually have fine bristles that are great for using while bathing your baby.
 It will help get the shampoo through whatever amount of hair your child is born with, but it also helps to gently massage the scalp and gradually release any cradle cap your baby may have.

 The hospital will give your baby a hat when they’re born in order to help maintain and regulate their body temperature.
 Since your baby has been using your body in order to regulate his or her own temperature for the last 9 months, your baby will rely on you to keep him or her dressed appropriately and to help them regulate their temperature.
 Like the rest of us, babies lose a lot of heat out of the top of their head, so in terms of what items you should plan to take from hospital after delivery, this one is pretty helpful.

 Proof of Birth Letter

 Especially if your chosen pediatrician does not come to the hospital in order to handle your baby’s very first introduction to a pediatric doctor, you’ll want to ask that the hospital provide you with your child’s records before you leave the hospital.
-Most hospitals will have all of your child’s recorded vitals in a package of paperwork that they provide to you prior to being discharged.
-They’ll also send the documentation to your chosen pediatrician.
-If your hospital doesn’t do this, however, or the person handling your discharge simply forgot to include the paperwork, you should be able to ask them for the documentation.
+Though the hospital should send these records your chosen pediatrician, it’s nice to have a copy of these records on hand for your first appointment — just in case.

 In addition to keeping track of your child’s vitals for your own knowledge, you also want to have these on hand in case you plan on flying with your baby.